MetaMask/metamask-improvement-proposals/MIPs/mip-x-evmmultichainapi.md

 Given its flexibility and advantages, developers should expect new improvements to the Wallet API to be primarily delivered though the Multichain API, as opposed to the [Ethereum Provider API](https://docs.metamask.io/wallet/reference/provider-api/).

 Once there is sufficient industry adoption of the Multichain API, backward-compatibility may be gradually deprecated and discontinued.

-## User Experience Considerations
-[Explain any user experience implications of the proposal]

-## Privacy Considerations
-This proposal raises important privacy considerations, including the need to avoid data leaking and the challenge of obtaining genuine user consent.
-It underscores the importance of preserving user anonymity and the sensitivites involved in determining authorizations.
-Identifying and mitigating these issues is crucial for protecting user privacy during multichain interactions, prompting a careful evaluation of how best to balance functionality with privacy concerns.

-## Security Considerations
-[Explain any potential security implications of the proposal]

-## References
-[List any relevant resources, documentation, or prior art]

 ### Feedback
 Submit feedback in the [discussion](https://github.com/MetaMask/metamask-improvement-proposals/discussions/53) for this MIP.